sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect(Toggle()).toBe(null) -->

-Here it’s hard to see why we’re shortcutting the function.
+Here, it’s hard to see why we’re shortcutting the function.
 However, if we give this condition a name:

 <!-- let x; const useAuth = () => ({status: 'fetched', userDetails: {}}) -->